 A combination of public lands, recreational facilities, parks and private entertainment facilities welcome families to relax, entertain and seek adventure in the Columbia Falls area.

 The Columbia Falls Farmers’ Market fun begins in early June and continues every Monday and Thursday through mid-September.
 The markets open at 5 p.m. and end at 8:00 p.m.

 Glacier National Park

-Glacier National Park attracts outdoor enthusiasts of all kinds for recreation, hiking, wildlife viewing, wildflower hunting and more.
+Glacier National Park attracts outdoor enthusiasts of all kinds for recreation, hiking, wildlife viewing, wildflower viewing and more.